|

 -

-mythology, the Prince of Darkness, Angel of Death or Poison, accuser, seducer,
+mythology, this is the name of an archangel, a fallen angel, the Angel of Death or Poison,

-and destroyer.
-He rules over the seven habitations called Sheba Ha-yechaloth,
+having been one of the heavenly host.
+He rules over seven habitations called Sheba Ha-yechaloth,

-regions of the Earth, where he is a Prince.
+infernal realms of the Earth.
 The Talmud states: "the evil

-also therein made equivalent to the Biblical serpent who tempted Eve in the
+also therein equated with the biblical serpent who tempted Eve in the

 Garden of Eden.
-He is called the chief of the Dragons of Evil, and is held
+He is called the Prince of Darkness and chief of the Dragons of Evil and is held

-responsible for the scorching wind of the desert, called the simoom.
-His name is
+responsible for the scorching wind of the desert called the simoom.
+It is

 -